abarker/lyxNotebook/README.rst

 After installing, and for each document, insert the modules for the kinds of cells that you want to use (e.g., Python or Python2).
 Insert the a code cell into the document and write some code into it.

 You can then hit F-12 to start up Lyx Notebook, and hit F-1 to see a menu of options.
 The menu shows the available key bindings, also.

+If something gets messed up, use undo to revert it.
+Use caution with batch cell update commands since ordinary undo cannot undo those operations and they might no longer be working correctly (there is a save file and an option to revert, though).

 Earlier info
 ============